-A GPS module may be connected to the kit, to provide frequency stability, accurate time, and latitude and longitude which can be converted to Maidenhead locator format for encoding in the WSPR message transmission (depending on kit firmware type).
+A GPS module may be connected to the kit, to provide frequency stability, accurate time, and latitude and longitude which can be converted to Maidenhead locator format for encoding in the WSPR message transmission.

 Check that your module is powered from 5V.
 Many modules specify a 3.3V supply - in this case you will need to provide an external 3.3V voltage regulator.
-Where a 3.3V GPS module is used, the serial data and
+Some GPS modules may need a pull-up resistor however.